vdice/fwf-examples/tutorials/mysql-tutorial/README.md

-# Tutorial: Querying PostgreSQL
+# Tutorial: Querying relational Databases

-This folder contains the sample application written as part of the _Querying PostgreSQL_ tutorial.
+This folder contains the sample application written as part of the _Querying MySQL_ tutorial.

 ## SQL Scripts